- 1. How To Remove A Stripped Allen Screw Set & Allen Head Bolt

 In most laptops, screws are deep and challenging to hold.
 Precise needle-nose pliers must grasp the screw.
 To spin the screw to the left, a tiny part of the head should be exposed.
 Putting one nostril in the slot where the screwdriver typically goes and the other along the edge of the head can work.

-To avoid further damage or fracturing the screw, use light pliers.
+To avoid further damage or fracturing of the screw, use light pliers.
 It’s not as strong as wood or metal screw.
 Turn the screw with care until it is entirely gone.

 A rubber band may fill up the gaps and hold a screwdriver.
 Cut a rubber band and place it on the screw head.
 To obtain a hold and twist the screw, push the screwdriver into the screw and spin it.
 The screwdriver strains the rubber band, improving the screw grip.